Ebo Wildlife Reserve: Wildlife

+Threats

+The biodiversity of the reserve is threatened by hunting (for bushmeat), poaching, deforestation and other types of forest conversion, a phenomenon that is increasingly common in tropical and equatorial forests, particularly in Africa.
+Ebo Wildlife Reserve has been particularly threatened by the establishment of a palm oil plantation on an area of 123,000 hectares, near the forest.

 Logging

 On 4 February 2020, minister of forestry Jules Doret Ndongo and prime minister Joseph Ngute enacted two proposals to reclassify Ebo Forest for logging, both of which cover most of the forest.
 A group of scientists sent a letter to Ngute for the reversion of the proposals, and the decision was reverted.
 In July, it was redesignated for logging, a decision which was again reverted in August.
 In 2022, a road began construction through the southern portion of the forest, but was later suspended.
 On 27 April 2023, the area was reclassified for logging.